Christopher J. MacLellan

 Who I Am

-I am an assistant professor at Drexel University where I run the Teachable AI Lab (TAIL).
-My work aims to understand how people teach and learn and to build AI systems that can teach and learn like people do.
+I am an assistant professor in the School of Interactive Computing at Georgia Institute of Technology where I run the Teachable AI Lab (TAIL).
+My work aims to improve our understanding of how people teach and learn and to build AI systems that can teach and learn like people do.
 I explore the development of computational models of human learning and how these models can support the development of effective learning technologies at scale.

 I got my PhD from the Human Computer Interaction Institute at Carnegie Mellon University where I was advised by Ken Koedinger and was a fellow in the Program for Interdisciplinary Education Research (PIER).